 Other options for tutoring online include teaching science, Social Studies, Economics and other subjects.

 You can teach any age, from preschoolers to adults.
 Most online tutoring sessions run between 20 and 55 minutes.

-If you want to tutor kids in person, you can work at tutoring centers near you.
-Alternately, you can start your own tutoring business teaching subjects you like teaching the best to whatever ages you prefer to teach.
+You can work at tutoring centers near you if you want to tutor kids in person.
+Alternatively, you can start your own tutoring business teaching subjects you like teaching the best to whatever ages you prefer to teach.

 Keep in mind that some tutoring companies require a teaching degree or a Bachelor of Arts degree in order for you to tutor with them.
 Other companies simply need you to pass an online test to show competency.